microsoft/vscode-docs/api/language-extensions/syntax-highlight-guide.md

 - `Language Id` — A unique identifier for your language.
 - `Language Name` — A human readable name for your language.
-- `Scope names` - Root Textmate scope name for your grammar
+- `Scope names` - Root TextMate scope name for your grammar

 ![Filling in the 'new language' questions](images/syntax-highlighting/yo-new-language-questions.png)